Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Acknowledgements

 \section{Acknowledgements}

-We thank Linhua Jiang, Roberto Gilli, and Fabio Vito for constructive discussions.
+We thank the referee, Jacklyn Champagne, for the insightful comments that greatly improved the manuscript.
+We also thank Linhua Jiang, Roberto Gilli, and Fabio Vito for constructive discussions.
 JA is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI grant number JP24KJ0858 and International Graduate Program for Excellence in Earth-Space Science (IGPEES), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo.
 NK is supported by the Japan Society for the Promotion of Science through Grant-in-Aid for Scientific Research 21H04490, 25H00663, 25K01038, 25K01044.
 YM is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No. 21H04494.
 MO is supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 24K22894.
+KI acknowledges support under the grant PID2022-136828NB-C44 provided by MCIN/AEI/10.13039/501100011033 / FEDER, UE.
 SK is supported by the JSPS through Grant-in-Aid for Scientific Research 24KJ0058, 24K17101.

 The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from the Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.